sestei/pydaqconfig/README.md

 The env variable `PYDAQCONFIG_POST_SAVE_CMD` can specify a command which will be run after saving the `.ini` files.
 The full path to the changed files will be given as command line arguments.

+To be able to browse the archive of old channel settings, two more environmental variables have to be set. `PYDAQCONFIG_SVN_CHAN_DIR` must be set to the full path to the DAQ `.ini` files in the locally checked out SVN repository.
+`PYDAQCONFIG_SVN_CREDENTIALS` must contain a `username:password` pair to be used with this SVN repository.

 Channel Sets
 ------------